A life-like virtual human that was created using a revolutionary low cost production workflow.

 What did I learn from this?

-Research is extremely important when coming up with techniques to create interaction systems
+Research is pivotal when experimenting with new interaction systems

 Optimizing content for VR platforms is very difficult and requires meticulous attention to what's happening in the level